hoonman/moviedb/README.md

 # CS 122B Project 2 Team Ja #

-Demo video URL of Project 1: https://www.youtube.com/watch?v=Tv-3f4Oi3nE Demo video URL of Project 2: https://youtu.be/yCj33M3dh3I
+* Demo video URL of Project 1: https://www.youtube.com/watch?v=Tv-3f4Oi3nE
+* Demo video URL of Project 2: https://youtu.be/yCj33M3dh3I
+* Demo video URL of Project 3: https://youtu.be/WUGR2SZ7sR0

 **Substring Matching Design**
 We used the Like/ILike predicate in the MovieListServlet.
 We used it for constructing SQL queries for searching movies based on various criteria.